AsjerS/codecs-copmarison/README.md

 Note: this is a heavily stripped down version of the comparison, only containing the codecs you're most likely to find on the web.

+There is a version with all codecs existing in the database named `full_version.md`, though this is mostly just for easily previewing what data there is in the database without installing anything.

 ### Container

 | Name | Description | Support (%) | License | Year |